History of Guyana: Jagan's ouster and Burnham's victory

 In an effort to quell the turmoil, the country's political parties asked the British government to modify the constitution to provide for more proportional representation.
 The colonial secretary proposed a fifty-three member unicameral legislature.
 Despite opposition from the ruling PPP, all reforms were implemented and new elections set for October 1964.
 As Jagan feared, the PPP lost the general elections of 1964.
-The politics of apan jhaat, Hindi for "vote for your own kind", were becoming entrenched in Guyana.
+The politics of aapan jaat, Guyanese Hindustani for "vote for your own kind", were becoming entrenched in Guyana.
 The PPP won 46 percent of the vote and twenty-four seats, which made it the largest single party but short of an overall majority.
 However, the PNC, which won 40 percent of the vote and twenty-two seats, and the UF, which won 11 percent of the vote and seven seats, formed a coalition.
 The socialist PNC and unabashedly capitalist UF had joined forces to keep the PPP out of office for another term.
 Jagan called the election fraudulent and refused to resign as prime minister.
 The constitution was amended to allow the governor to remove Jagan from office.

 Burnham became prime minister on December 14, 1964.
+Following this, the U.S. began a strong working relationship with the country.
+The U.S. later encouraged loans and economic assistance from the International Monetary Fund to limit Cuban and Soviet influence and promote the country's economic development.
+Following his victory, Burham would retain a "firm grip" on the country until his death in 1985, which involved constitutional changes, elevating the PPP, tight media control, "state violence to suppress dissent," while those of Indian descent experienced systemic discrimination.
+The British and Americans believed he was a "lesser evil" as compared to Jagan, who was sidelined for "three decades" because he was described as a Marxist.
+The U.S.-British effort, which began in 1953, to force Chagan out of office had been successful.
+Some scholars described Burnham's victory as the beginning of a "long, repressive era" in the country's history.